erickpeixoto/erickpeixoto/README.md

-Greetings, my name is Erick, and I am a seasoned software developer with over a decade of experience in the field.
-Currently holding the position of Senior Full Stack Developer and Tech Lead, I possess extensive front-end and back-end development expertise.
-My current technology stack predominantly consists of OmniStack and NextJs.
+Hey there!
+I'm Erick, a software developer with more than 10 years of experience under my belt.
+I'm basically a coding wizard, especially when it comes to front-end and back-end development.
+My go-to tech stack these days is OmniStack and NextJs.

-My passion for programming and adept problem-solving skills have successfully transformed ideas into real-world solutions throughout my career.
-I have been involved in various projects' entire product lifecycle, from initial customer interactions to product support.
-My professional responsibilities have included application design, code optimization and refactoring, unit testing, requirement analysis, and elaboration.
+I'm super passionate about programming and love working out solutions to tricky problems.
+Over the years, I've been a part of a bunch of different projects, from start to finish.
+I've done everything from chatting with customers to support once the product is live.

+My day-to-day work includes designing applications, optimizing and cleaning up code, testing things out, and figuring out what our customers really need.
+It's a challenging and rewarding gig, and I'm stoked to be doing it.

 <p align="center">
 🚀 Javascript | Typescript | ReactJS | NextJs | React Native | NodeJS | GraphQL | SQL | NoSQL | HTML | CSS | GIT